Early Childhood Preschool Curriculum

 The Early Childhood Education Program engages preschool children in learning and play, allowing for the growth and development of the whole child.
 Teachers are exceptionally qualified, all of whom have or are working toward degrees in early childhood education.
 Early Childhood teachers receive support from classroom aides, coaches, and other adults to provide targeted small group instruction to meet the needs of all students.
 The warm, caring, and curriculum-based program prepares children for the academic rigor to follow.
 With the guidance of their teachers, students will develop a natural curiosity and love of learning.

-The Early Childhood Preschool is a full day program serving children who are age two years and nine months through age four by September 1.
+The Early Childhood Preschool program is a full day program serving children who are age two years and nine months through age four.

 Pre-Kindergarten and K1 utilize Pearson’s Opening the World of Learning, a comprehensive curriculum that covers all domains of early learning.
 The content of each unit is built around a carefully crafted daily routine within an activity-center day.
 Themes, skills, and concepts are developed through quality children’s fiction and nonfiction trade books.
 There are six themes taught during the school year, Family, Friends, Wind and Water, The World of Color, Shadows and Reflections, and Things that Grow.